torvalds/linux/Documentation/arch/x86/sgx.rst

 As a result, the SGX core page reclaimer doesn't support reclaiming EPC pages allocated to KVM guests through the virtual EPC driver.
-If the user wants to deploy SGX applications both on the host and in guests on the same machine, the user should reserve enough EPC (by taking out total virtual EPC size of all SGX VMs from the physical EPC size) for host SGX applications so they can run with acceptable performance.
+If the user wants to deploy SGX applications both on the host and in guests on the same machine, the user should reserve eanalugh EPC (by taking out total virtual EPC size of all SGX VMs from the physical EPC size) for host SGX applications so they can run with acceptable performance.